Our Future Path! A plan for a better world!

 Lawyers

 All lawyers are supposed to be officers of court.
 Their job should be to ensure that justice is done.
-That means that those who are innocent are found not guilty and those who are guilty receive an appropriate punishment.
-Defense attorneys should be required to truthfully evaluate the evidence and proceed accordingly.
+That means that those who are innocent are found not guilty and those who committed a crime are found guilty and receive an appropriate punishment.
+Therefore, defense attorneys should be required to truthfully evaluate the evidence and proceed accordingly.

 Verdicts

-In our current legal system, juries are required to give a verdict of guilty or not guilty for each count.
-A not guilty verdict is needed both when the jury feels defendants are innocent and when there is a reasonable doubt as to their guilt.
-In some cases, the jury may have doubt because they did not think there was enough evidence to reach a verdict.
-In this case, other than having a hung jury, there is no alternative but to render a not guilty verdict.
+In our current legal system, juries are required to give a verdict of Guilty or Not Guilty for each count.
+A Not Guilty verdict is needed both when the jury feels defendants are innocent and when there is a reasonable doubt as to their guilt.
+In some cases, the jury may have doubts because they did not think there was enough evidence to reach a verdict.
+In this case, other than having a hung jury, there is no alternative but to render a Not Guilty verdict.
 When this happens, the defendants are free and cannot be retried.
-A better alternative would be to give the jury the option of bringing back a verdict of insufficient evidence.
-If new evidence comes in, prosecutors will then have the option to retry these defendants.
+A better alternative would be to give the jury the option of bringing back a verdict of Insufficient Evidence.
+If new evidence comes in, prosecutors could then have the option to retry these defendants.

 Next Section